 North Carolina is unique in that the statute only applies to new vehicles.
 The statute covers drivers whose brand-new vehicles suffer a nonconformity or substantial defect within the first 24 months or 24,000 miles, whichever comes first.
 The car must have been to a manufacturer-approved shop between one and three times.

 It’s important to note that not all defects or problems with a car will qualify under the statute.
 To be covered, a defect must be substantial.
 It must be a warranty-covered problem that affects a car’s use, value, or safety.
 A significant defect could include faulty brakes or steering, not a loose radio knob or loose carpet mat.
 A substantial defect does not cover a defect caused by abuse or alteration you’ve made to the car.
 Sometimes, the line between what is considered a minor defect and a substantial defect is a fine line.
 It’s always a good idea to consult a legal professional to assist you with your case.

 The statute requires the manufacturer to repair any defect or problem covered under the vehicle’s warranty if you notify the manufacturer within the designated timeframe.
 Here are the complete remedies, according to the State of North Carolina:

 Under the law, the refund is reduced by a “reasonable allowance” for your use of the vehicle.
 The following formula is used to calculate the refund:

 Amount to be Refunded = Purchase Price – (Number of miles driven by the consumer X Purchase Price)

-If you become aware of a problem or defect with your vehicle, you should complete the following steps:
+If you become aware of a problem or defect with your vehicle, complete the following steps:

-While it is possible to file an application yourself, most people are better off hiring a lawyer.
+While it is possible to apply yourself, most people are better off hiring a lawyer.
 A qualified attorney will handle all paperwork for you and cost you nothing.
-Additionally, a good law firm will handle all expenses for the case and receive compensation for them at the completion of the case.
+Additionally, a good law firm will take all expenses for the case and receive compensation for them after the case.
+This is known as a contingency fee.